 Regardless, almost no pro player (less than 1%) leaves the FOV to the default 60 percent, so we do definitely recommend you to set this higher.
 The average is definitely on the higher side, so it’s a good idea to start at 90, and if you feel a bit ‘overwhelmed’ or you want a more narrow and focused experience you can start turning down your Field Of View.

 As far as refresh rates go Rainbow Six Siege is pretty much the same as our other analyzed games: the more frames, the merrier.

-For a more in-depth explanation on why this is the new competitive standard you can read our library article here.
+For a more in-depth explanation on framerates and why 240Hz is the new competitive standard you can read our library article here.

 Best Resolution and Aspect Ratio for Rainbow Six Siege

 The large majority of analyzed Rainbow Six Siege professionals play at 1080p (we also note that 3440×1440 is the highest recorded resolution; 4K gaming isn’t an option in the competitive scene) but less than half of all professionals game at the regular 16:9 aspect ratio.

 A lot of players like to use a custom resolution such as 4:3 to make character models appear bigger (because of the fact that the image gets stretched) and thus easier to focus on.
 Running a custom resolution isn’t objectively better though, as you lose peripheral vision by doing so, so it’s very much something that depends on what you personally prefer.